 1. Start time and place

 Every other year, the adventure begins the first weekend of February in downtown Fairbanks.
-In 2018, the start line was located directly behind the Morris Thompson Cultural and Visitors Center (101 Dunkel St.).
-In 2019, the race is slated for February 2nd and will start in Whitehorse, Yukon Territories, Canada.
+On Saturday, February 1, 2020, the start line is located directly behind the Morris Thompson Cultural and Visitors Center (101 Dunkel St.).
+In 2019, the race started in Whitehorse, Yukon Territories, Canada.

 The first 14-dog team leaves the chute with much fanfare and excitement and the rest of the 25 teams will leave in three-minute intervals from that point.
 Dress warm, come early and be there to cheer on the dogs and their mushers as they begin their 1,000-mile journey.

 And, the fun doesn't end when the last Yukon Quest 1000-mile team leaves Fairbanks.
 Seventeen teams are slated for the Yukon Quest 300, a race to Circle City, Alaska, and leaves the starting line downtown starting later the same afternoon.

 2. The race ends in Whitehorse about 9 days later, sometimes faster!